onkar4580/lottery/README.md

 # lottery
-It is a smart contract using solidity .
+It is a sample smart contract build with solidity.